 - Usually, they have narrower ESP lists, where Constant Contact software is considered a known, lower-risk option.

-Firm-level policy may be the reason why Constant Contact is preferred over Mailchimp, even if Mailchimp’s advanced features look more attractive from a pure marketing point of view.
+Firm-level policy may explain why Constant Contact is preferred over Mailchimp, even if Mailchimp’s advanced features look more attractive from a purely marketing perspective.

 Public Sector & Nonprofits